MatthewBooth/OTAUpdates/README.md

 # Building

-To build from source via Eclipse, you need to include the android-support-v7-cardview project from the Android-SDK.
+To build from source via Eclipse, you need to include the folliowing libraries:-

+1. android-support-v7-cardview project from the Android-SDK.
 Add it as a project.
 Mark it as a library, then edit the build path of this project to include the cardview library.

-For grade simply add "compile 'com.android.support:cardview-v7:+'" to your properties.
+2. [Bypass](https://github.com/Kryten2k35/bypass) - Follow the instructions on this project to get this up and running correctly.

 # Contributions